u3556490/folkbucket/scottish-ballads/the-bonny-earl-of-moray.md

 - [n1] *hie* = contraction of *heich*, "high"; *law* is "low". [scots-dict]
 - [n2] where [scots-dict]
 - [n3] *braw* = "brave" [1], *callant* = "youth, boy [scots-dict], fellow [1]"
-- [n4] "look from the Castle Downe".
-Some other versions may say the last word is *doun* ("down") instead
+- [n4] "look from the Castle Doune".
+Some other versions may say the last word is *doun* ("down") instead; but the castle at Doune was (and still is) property of the Earls of Moray - no, it isn't Guy de Loimbard [12].
 - [n5] "come sounding through the town"
 - [n6] woe [1]
 - [n7] a more Scots-native spelling would be *whaurfor*